Follow these best practices to get more accurate insights and use Insider One MCP securely.

-Specify the date range
+Include the date range you want to analyze.

-Prompt: “List my Email campaigns that are activated over the last month.”
+Prompt: List my Email campaigns that were activated over the last month.

 Output: